foobar-glitch/ReactBlogWebApp/README.md

 ```
 You could mount MariaDB and MongoDB to a persistent storage otherwise it will be ephermal/volantile storage that
 is deleted once the container is deleted

+TODO:
+Register token similar to forgot password token send over email in a seperate table.